Diagnostic tests for finding the causes of neck and back pain

 Diagnostic injection tests for back pain

 - Facet nerve blocks.
 Facet joints allow the spine to bend and twist.
-A small amount of numbing medication can be injected into one or more of these joints to determine if the pain is related to joint damage.
+A small amount of numbing medication can be injected into one or more of these joints to determine if the pain is related to joint damage or inflammation.

 - Medial block injections.
 The medial nerves are small nerves that branch out from the facet joints and carry pain signals to the brain.
 A small amount of anesthetic medication can be injected directly into one or more of these joints to determine if they are causing back pain.